PLG solutions

 Warehouse planning – consulting and software

-Only with good planning can you run a warehouse with the greatest possible economic success.
-However, because a wide variety of influences and factors have to be taken into account here, successful warehouse planning is a very complex process that can be divided into the three areas of receiving, storage and shipping.
+You can run a warehouse with the greatest possible economic success only with good planning.
+However, since a wide variety of influences and factors have to be taken into account here, successful warehouse planning is a very complex process that can be divided into three areas: receiving, storage and shipping.

-The name says it all: when the goods arrive, they are received in the goods receiving area.
-At the same time, the quality of the goods is controlled here and an adjustment of the loading units takes place if the product characteristics require it.
+The name is telling already: when the goods arrive, they are received in the incoming goods department.
+At the same time, the quality of the goods is checked here and the loading units are adjusted if the product characteristics require it.

-The receiving area should be located right next to the unloading docks and have enough space to work here with all the products that are received in the warehouse during a normal working day.
-Ideally, there should be another place next to the receiving area to handle goods receipts that arrive unscheduled.
+The goods receiving area should be located directly next to the unloading ramps and have enough space to work with all the products that are received in the warehouse on a normal working day.
+Ideally, there is another area next to the receiving area where incoming goods that arrive unscheduled can be processed.

-If it is necessary to adjust the incoming loading units, the area should be expanded and the appropriate resources such as sufficient personnel, suitable workbenches and tools should be available.
-It would be good if a part of the storage area could be dedicated to the storage of empty containers, as well as implement a system for the disposal of the original containers.
+If it is necessary to adapt the incoming loading units, the area should be expanded and the appropriate resources such as sufficient personnel, suitable workbenches and tools should be available.
+It would be good if part of the storage area could be designated for storing empty containers and a system for disposing of the original containers could be implemented.

 Unterstützung für Logistik-Dienstleister durch geeignete Software